sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 | T | SVM | 0.885 |

 In classifying 'direction change', models with financial input (F & TF) outperform text-only models (T), with a 5% accuracy improvement (0.94 vs. 0.89).
-Models with both textual and financial signals (TF) achived similar accuracy to F models (0.939 vs. 0.936), suggesting that text has little impact.
+Models with both textual and financial signals (TF) achieved similar accuracy to F models (0.939 vs. 0.936), suggesting that text has little impact.
 The T models achieve comparable accuracy to the F baselines (0.89 vs. 0.81).

 | **Type** | **Model** | **MSE** |
 |---|---|---|